dotnet/sdk/documentation/TemplateEngine/template-resolution-for-dotnet-cli.md

 -   then the other matches of the group are evaluated based on the other template info filters (type, author, tag, baseline) and template specific parameters.
+-   Starting with .NET SDK 7.0.100, the `list` command might not show all the templates installed on the machine.
+It takes the result of template constraints into account, and the templates that can't be used won't be shown.
+To force show all the templates, use the `--ignore-constraints` option.

 In order to instantiate (create) the template, the command input should resolve single template from single template group: